-- a.
-Bbe graded for the full right-of-way width and approved in accordance with the West Linn Public Works Design Standards; - b.
-Install pedestrian and bicycle infrastructure and two full travel lanes adjacent to the subdivision in accordance with CDC 85.200.A(3); - c.
-Install required stormwater and utility facilities adjacent to the subdivision in accordance with the West Linn Public Works Design Standards; and - d.
+- 1. Bbe graded for the full right-of-way width and approved in accordance with the West Linn Public Works Design Standards; - 2.
+Install pedestrian and bicycle infrastructure and two full travel lanes adjacent to the subdivision in accordance with CDC 85.200(A)(3); - 3.
+Install required stormwater and utility facilities adjacent to the subdivision in accordance with the West Linn Public Works Design Standards; and - 4.
 Comply with adopted West Linn Public Works Design Standards.